 ‘Telegraph Road’ is the focal point, but Love Over Gold has plenty else to offer.
 ‘Private Investigations’ interpolates a film noir atmosphere with spasms of dramatic guitar noise.
 There’s a change of pace on ‘Industrial Disease’, which leads off the second side with a humorous commentary on the U.K.’s industrial decline.
 The song ‘Private Dancer’ was recorded for this album before Knopfler decided a female voice would be more appropriate and donated it to Tina Turner.
 It does sound as though part of the ‘Private Dancer’ melody is retained for the gorgeous title track, my favourite Dire Straits song with its lovely chord progression.

 Love Over Gold is slow and moody, so it’s not for everyone, but I think it’s Dire Straits’ most musically satisfying effort.

 1983, not rated

-I’ve never felt compelled to hear this four song EP, mostly because lead-off track ‘Twisting By The Pool’ is an execrable fifties throwback.
+I’ve never felt compelled to hear this four-song EP, mostly because the lead-off track ‘Twisting By The Pool’ is an execrable 1950s throwback.
 It’s also notable as the first Dire Straits recording to feature new drummer Terry Williams – the band loses something without Withers’ light, yet accomplished, touch.